MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 The security control profiles are:

 - Temporary Minimum (Left) – Abbreviated security profile for a temporary exception state to support rapid prototyping of low-risk workloads.
-This should be used only for temporary exceptions that need to be released on an accelerated timeline to meet critical business needs and should rapidly be brought up to the standard profile.
+This profile should be used only for temporary exceptions that need to be released on an accelerated timeline to meet critical business needs.
+Items using this profile should rapidly be brought up to the standard profile.
 - Standard (Center) - Balanced approach for most workloads most of the time
 - High Security (Right) – Stringent security for workloads with a potential high impact on business and human safety

 ## DevSecOps security controls

 This section provides a reference of recommended security controls for each type of workload.
 This reference might be adopted as is or it can be adapted to your existing software development and software security processes.
-Most organizations can’t implement all these controls right away if they aren’t already doing some of them, so taking a continuous improvement approach is often the best approach (prioritize controls, implement the first control, move to the next control, implement it, and so on).
-Most organizations should prioritize the critical foundations first.
+Most organizations can’t implement all these controls right away if they aren’t already doing some of them.
+Taking a continuous improvement approach is often the best approach: prioritize controls, implement the first control, move to the next control, implement it, and so on.
+Most organizations should prioritize the [critical foundations](#establish-critical-foundations) first.

 For more information, see The DevSecOps journey in XXXXXXXXXXXXXXXX (Link to other page).